jeffgladstone/job-application-tracker/README.md

 ## 🧠 Author

-> Built by Jeff G. — Software Engineer passionate about full-stack development and clean architecture 🚀
+> Built by Jeff Gladstone — Software Engineer passionate about full-stack development and clean architecture 🚀